 In addition to the horde of features Buzzsprout offers, you can also claim a free $20 gift card if you get started with BizzSprout.

-Podbean ranks second in my list.
-It provides excellent tools to help church podcasters grow and monetize their podcasts.
+Podbean ranks second in my list and is among the most popular podcast hosts for churches such as Texas-based Westover Hills Church that has racked over 1 million sermon episodes downloads.
+Podbean provides excellent tools to help church podcasters grow and monetize their podcasts.
 Launched in 2006, PodBean has grown into one of the largest podcast hosting services, boasting 225,000+ podcasters worldwide.

 With PodBean, you can set up your account and be ready to run in under 5 minutes.
-Their intuitive platforms offer a simple and user-friendly interface that is a bonus for church ministries to begin a podcast for the gospel.
+Their intuitive platforms offer a simple and user-friendly interface that is a bonus for church ministries to begin a podcast for the gospel and enjoy sermon live streaming.
+You can read more about Podbean’s sermon live streaming here.

 PodBean easily integrates with your YouTube channel using the PodBean podcast app when publishing.
 On their free plan, they offer 100GB in bandwidth and 5 hours upload content per month.

-Their $9/month plan offers you detailed analysis on your listeners.
+Their $9/month plan offers you a detailed analysis of your listeners.
 I would, however, recommend their $29/month Unlimited Plus Plan for church podcasters to spread their sermons and messages online.

 The $29/month Unlimited Plus Plan features a mobile app, unlimited audio hosting and video storage, ability to add your own ad campaigns to monetize new episodes, a patron program to receive recurring revenue from their audience, analytics reports, a free YouTube channel sync, and auto-posting to Facebook and Twitter.